francesmx/CV/README.md

 # Frances Maxwell
-### User Experience & Service Designer with Junior-Level Full Stack Development Skills
+### Human-Centred Software Engineer

 One of the most enthusiastic people you're likely to meet!
-I have 17 years' digital experience in financial services, telecoms, publishing, government and the arts, and I'm an evangelist for human-centred, data-driven methods.
+I have 17 years' digital experience in financial services, telecoms, publishing, government and the arts.
+I'm very lucky right now to be able to combine my UX and product background with my development skills, because I get a lot of joy out of bringing ideas to life!

 ## Things I can do:
 * Carry out research to **understand customer needs** and pain points